 I needn’t have worried.
 Clive is perfectly charming, and he gently reassures me that he’d taught many novice curtain makers over the years and they had all come through with flying colours.
 Thank goodness for that!
 After a cup of coffee, Clive begins by explaining that there are four stages to curtain and blind making: Design, Calculation, Setting out, and Craftwork.
 It is also necessary to consider the room, the view from the window, the window frame, the aspect, and the light source.

-Clive speaks passionately about curtain making and has a huge amount of knowledge about his craft, from the art of weaving to the history of curtain making.
+Clive speaks passionately about curtain making and has a huge amount of knowledge about his craft.
 Originally a joiner by trade, the techniques that he teaches today involve a combination of science, engineering and art.

 Stage 2: Calculation

 The first couple of hours are devoted to calculating the measurements and working out the correct drop, folds and pattern repeat on a flip chart.
 Clive is a perfectionist and our aim is to ensure that the pattern matches up exactly, even when the blind is pulled up into its folded position.
 We do this by cutting a six inch trial strip of fabric and folding it to check that the pattern will match when the blind is pulled up.